 Making Your Choice

-There are so many wonderful places to visit in the Caribbean that making the choice of which island to take your vacation on can be very difficult.
+There are so many wonderful places to visit in the Caribbean such as Trinidad & Tobago in the south and Bermuda in the north that making the choice of which island to take your vacation on can be very difficult.
+Looking for things to do in Bermuda or other Caribbean countries can help you make a decision.
 Some visitors ‘island hop’, spending just a few days on each one so they can fit as many as possible into their vacation.
 The other solution others opt for is to visit a different one each time they have a vacation.
 The one thing you can be certain of is that it would not be easy to visit them all because of the sheer number of them, so picking the best ones for your vacation requirements is the way to go.